/product/models.py

 price = models.PositiveIntegerField()

-But for all it's just number and text.
+But in the end, it's just numbers and text.

 class Variant(models.Model):